Bio-Inspired Modality Fusion for Active Speaker Detection: Experiments

 The evaluation of the proposed ASD system required a considerably large amount of data, preferably with a high degree of heterogeneity and with respect to natural conversations.
-Yet as previously noted, no single dataset encompasses all these characteristics and so the testing phase examined data from two sources: the \textit{Columbia} dataset \cite{c15}; and the 20 videos considered acceptable from the \textit{AVA-ActiveSpeaker} dataset \cite{c22}.
-All of the latter's sequences were already under the 10 second mark and so were left untouched, as opposed to the former's which were originally only 136 and ranged from less than 1 second to several minutes in terms of duration.
+Yet as previously noted, no single dataset encompasses all these characteristics and so the testing phase examined data from two sources: The {Columbia} dataset \cite{Chakravarty_2}; and the 20 videos considered acceptable from the {AVA-ActiveSpeaker} dataset \cite{Roth}.
+All of the latter's sequences were already under the 10 second mark and so were left untouched.
+The former's sequences however were originally 136 and ranged from less than 1 second to several minutes in terms of duration.
 Consequently and considering the standard 30 fps frame rate of the original video, all instances above the 30 frame mark were segmented into 30 frame long sequences.
 This was performed in order to obtain a much larger number of instances and take better advantage of all the available data for training and testing.
+Sequences from both datasets below the 30 frame mark were discarded, as instances shorter than 1 second were considered to be similar to static images in terms of unusefulness for active speaker detection.
+It is also important to note that each segment during training and testing contained a single label (e.g., ``SPEAKING''), yet the condition may very well vary throughout (e.g., a ``SPEAKING'' segment may contain small portions of silence or vice-versa) as speech activity is heterogeneous in nature and somewhat hard to classify consistently.
+Nonetheless, the models were always given approximately the same number of instances for each class, so that distribution was balanced.

-Sequences from both datasets below the 30 frame mark were discarded as it was considered samples under 1 second in length would likely suffer from the same problems as static images with respect to active speaker detection.
-Given how ultimately the obtained sequences for training and testing were of varying lengths, masking was employed in order to enable all available sequences to be accepted by the RN-LSTM.
+Given how the parsed sequences of {AVA-ActiveSpeaker} were of varying lengths, masking was also employed in order to enable all available sequences to be accepted by the RN-LSTM.
 Considering this, training was independent of frame window size, making it arbitrary (within 1 and 10 seconds) for model applications.
-As for the \textit{AVA-ActiveSpeaker} sequences pertaining to the third label 'SPEAKING\_NOT\_AUDIBLE', these were considered for the visual only portion of the experiments and disregarded for the rest.
-The overall characteristics of the evaluated data are specified in Table \ref{tab:data_chars}.
+As for the {AVA-ActiveSpeaker} sequences pertaining to the third label ``SPEAKING\_NOT\_AUDIBLE'', these were considered for the visual only portion of the experiments and disregarded for the rest.
+The overall characteristics of the evaluated data are specified in Table~\ref{tab:data_chars}.

+\begin{specialtable}[H] {Overview of the data used in the experiments.
+The {Unique Facial Trackings} factor is provided in place of number of speakers considering that {AVA-ActiveSpeaker} does not inform on speaker amount.
+Same person has been manually verified to not exist in two different videos.} \scalebox{1}[1]{ } \end{specialtable}